confluentinc/workshop-tableflow-databricks/README.md

 ### 🔗 Data Entity Relationship

-This diagram depicts how these datasets connect to each other:
+This diagram depicts how these datasets relate to each other:

 ```mermaid
 erDiagram